Borl Castle

-Borl Castle (Ankenstein) is an imposing medieval castle above the banks of the Drava northeast of the main settlement in Dolane, Slovenia.
+Borl Castle (Ankenstein) is a medieval castle above the banks of the Drava northeast of the main settlement in Dolane, Slovenia.
 It probably dates to the 12th century with 15th- and 17th-century additions.
 Some wall paintings, sculpture, and internal furnishings survive.
 In the Second World War, between 1941 and 1943, the castle served as a Gestapo prison.
 At first the castle stables and later the castle itself were used to imprison, interrogate, and torture suspects.
 In 1956, a memorial room was opened and a commemorative plaque was unveiled at the castle.
 It has been protected as a cultural monument of national significance.